Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   The website is designed to be responsive on all device sizes.

 -   The web pages do not yet show an organisation logo.
-The logo can be added once designed.
+The logo can be added once designed by the organisation.

 -   Business features will be developed as the new business is developed, to provide more content on tour details, a more extensive list of tours and tour types and a more extensive pricing structure.